hilbix/suid/README.md

 Return values:

-- 125 for suid failure (like usage)
+- 125 for general failure (like usage)
-- 126 for option failure (compare: bash -c /dev/null)
 - 127 for command not found (compare: bash -c /notfound)